 The Azure environment to use.
 For example, the Azure Public Cloud or the Azure US Government Cloud.

-Starting in version 1806 and recommended, if you plan to use the Azure Resource Manager deployment, you need the following requirements:
+Starting in version 1806 and recommended, use the Azure Resource Manager deployment.
+It has the following requirements:

 Integration with Azure Active Directory for Cloud Management.
 Azure AD user discovery isn't required.

 The Azure Resource Group.

 A subscription admin account needs to sign in during the wizard.

 If you plan to use the Azure classic service deployment, you need the following requirements: